-The BBC Performing Arts Fund fellowship scheme offers bespoke placements within existing organisations, designed to support individuals through the early stages of their performing arts careers.
+The BBC Performing Arts Fund fellowship scheme ended in 2016.
+Before it did it offered bespoke placements within existing organisations to support individuals through the early stages of their performing arts careers.
+Halsway Manor joined Birmingham Royal Ballet, Dancebase in Edinburgh, Manchester’s Z-Arts, Prime Cut in Belfast and London’s Old Vic as one of the 32 selected arts organisations that hosted a BBC Performing Arts Fund Fellow, offering professional support, training and development opportunities in addition to the PAF grant of £10,000.
 Dancer / choreographer Hannah Moore was supported throughout 2015 in a fellowship placement at Halsway Manor.
 During this time she has enjoyed access to and training in traditional folk arts, benefited from space to create, develop and perform work, with mentorship from key traditional and folk dance professionals.
 She also worked with a number of dancers in intensive research and development periods.

-Silent Dance is the latest performance piece developed by Hannah.
+Silent Dance was a performance piece developed by Hannah.
 It is inspired by Sherryl Jordan’s novel The Raging Quiet and the show weaves together folk dance and music with circus and contemporary dance to tell this beautiful medieval story.